 - 1.3.1 A formal application shall consist of the forms, information, and documentation as shown in these regulations along with application fees and any fees for notices. - 1.3.2 Upon receipt of a formal application, the Planning Director will review it using the Site Plan Application Checklist.
-If this review discloses that all requirements specified on the Site Plan Application Checklist have not been met, the applicant will be notified what specific items are still needed.
+If this review discloses that requirements specified on the Site Plan Application Checklist have not been met, the applicant will be notified what specific items are still needed.
 If the application is not complete, then it may be treated as a preliminary conceptual application or Design Review application, as appropriate, or it may be held/tabled by the Planning Board until the outstanding items are submitted and it is accepted as complete. - 1.3.3 A formal application shall only be submitted to the Planning Board at a regular meeting.
 Within 30 days of receipt of the application, the Planning Board shall accept the application as complete or make a finding that the application is not complete, noting the outstanding items on the Site Plan Checklist, which shall have been provided to the Board.
 If the Board determines that the application is not complete it may continue the application to another specific meeting or table the application, to provide time for the applicant to submit the outstanding items.
-At its discretion, the Planning Board may accept an application as complete, when one or more items are not yet submitted, if it determines that the application is substantially complete and that the absence of those items will not impair the Planning Board substantively commencing its review of the application.
-In such situations, the Planning Board may specify the dates by which any outstanding items must be submitted. - 1.3.4 The Planning Director may arrange for the application to be presented to the Technical Review Group (TRG), at appropriate times during the review process to obtain input from the various departments and boards/commissions that are represented on the TRG.
-Except as may be provided elsewhere in these regulations or in the Zoning Ordinance, the TRG has no authority to approve projects.
+At its discretion, the Planning Board may accept an application as complete, when one or more items are not yet submitted, if it determines that the application is substantially complete, and that the absence of those items will not impair the Planning Board substantively commencing its review of the application.
+In such situations, the Planning Board may specify the dates by which any outstanding items must be submitted.